How Small-Scale Loggers Can Help Save Africa’s Tropical Forests

 This emerging positive vision of small-scale forest harvesters is one reason why a new timber-trade deal between Ghana and the European Union (EU), aimed at ensuring legality of the timber trade and set to be implemented by the end of this year, has been framed around the ambition of bringing chainsaw loggers within the law as a means to protect forests.
 And it’s why other tropical African countries are hoping to sign their own deals.

 Chainsaw logging by small-time operators is big business in Africa.
 Ghana is typical.
 It has an estimated 100,000 chainsaw millers.
 Their numbers have only increased since they were made illegal in 1998, in a failed effort to halt deforestation.
 Today, according to a recent unpublished EU review seen by Yale Environment 360, around two-thirds of the timber traded domestically in Ghana is illegal.
 But it operates in plain sight, supporting some 650,000 mostly rural people, and delivering more than twice as much economic benefit as the legal commercial sector.
-Moreover, says Wit, those benefits “are distributed more widely within communities than those provided by conventional logging.”
+Moreover, according to the 2010 Tropenos research review, those benefits “are distributed more widely within communities than those provided by conventional logging.”

 After I watched the chainsaw loggers at work, I visited the local village chief, Barfour Kwame Ackom.
 He received me sitting in his ceremonial robes on a wooden throne.
 He told me the chainsaw gangs were part of his community and were greatly appreciated.
 Down the road in Asamankese, the boss of Sethoo Wood Works, a carpentry shop, said that without them, he and his apprentice sons would be out of business, and their customers without beds and wardrobes.